Alamofire/Alamofire/README.md

 > **Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks.**
 >
-> To use Alamofire with a project targeting iOS 7, you must include the `Alamofire.swift` source file directly in your project.
+> To use Alamofire with a project targeting iOS 7, you must include every swift files from `source` folder directly into your project.
 See the ['Source File'](#source-file) section for instructions.

 ### CocoaPods